-- 3.1 The following are illustrations of claims that cannot be considered as the basis for an Academic Appeal: - 3.1.1 disagreement with academic judgement of a Programme (or Subject) or an Awards Assessment Board in assessing the merits of an individual piece of work or in reaching any assessment decision based on the marks, grades and other information relating to a student's performance; - 3.1.2 disagreement with an Academic Malpractice Panel outcome; - 3.1.3 complaints related to teaching, supervision or services.
-These must be raised at the time when they occur and through the appropriate channels e.g. Personal Academic Tutor, Head of Subject, Staff-Student Liaison Committee, or the University's Complaints Procedure; - 3.1.4 any other complaint which can be properly dealt with, or has already been dealt with, under the University's Complaints Procedure, unless the agreed outcome of the complaint was that the matter be referred to the Academic Appeals Board (or Committee); - 3.1.5 circumstances which have already been considered by the Mitigating Circumstances Board or relevant Assessment Board; - 3.1.6 circumstances which could have been considered, had notice been given prior to the meeting of the Mitigating Circumstances Board or Assessment Board, and where the student has no valid reason for having failed to give such notice; - 3.1.7 circumstances which do not fall within one of the permitted grounds, or are wholly without substance or merit, or are frivolous or vexatious, or are unsupported by evidence;
+- 3.1 The following are illustrations of claims that cannot be considered as the basis for an Academic Appeal: - 3.1.1 disagreement with academic judgement of a Programme (or Subject) or an Awards Assessment Board in assessing the merits of an individual piece of work or in reaching any assessment decision based on the marks, grades and other information relating to a student's performance; - 3.1.2 disagreement with the judgement of the Chair of the relevant Module Assessment Board, or nominee, on the existence of academic malpractice in a case considered by the Subgroup on Academic Malpractice Penalties: - 3.1.3 disagreement with the outcome of a hearing of the University Academic Malpractice Panel; - 3.1.4 complaints related to teaching, supervision or services.
+These must be raised at the time when they occur and through the appropriate channels e.g. Personal Academic Tutor, Head of Subject, Staff-Student Liaison Committee, or the University's Complaints Procedure; - 3.1.5 any other complaint which can be properly dealt with, or has already been dealt with, under the University's Complaints Procedure, unless the agreed outcome of the complaint was that the matter be referred to the Academic Appeals Board (or Committee); - 3.1.6 circumstances which could have been considered, had notice been given prior to the meeting of the Mitigating Circumstances Board or Assessment Board, and where the student has no valid reason for having failed to give such notice; - 3.1.7 circumstances which do not fall within one of the permitted grounds, or are wholly without substance or merit, or are frivolous or vexatious, or are unsupported by evidence; - 3.1.8 claims that academic performance was adversely affected by factors such as ill health where there is no contemporaneous independent medical or other evidence that relates directly to the named appellant; - 3.1.9 claims that academic performance was adversely affected by factors such as ill health which are accompanied by medical evidence which does not contain opinion or diagnosis, but merely repeats what the student has post hoc reported to the doctor (or other medical practitioner);

-- 3.1.8 claims that academic performance was adversely affected by factors such as ill health where there is no contemporaneous independent medical or other evidence that relates directly to the named appellant; - 3.1.9 claims that academic performance was adversely affected by factors such as ill health which are accompanied by medical evidence which does not contain opinion or diagnosis, but merely repeats what the student has post hoc reported to the doctor (or other medical practitioner). - 3.1.10 claims that academic performance was adversely affected by factors such as ill health which are accompanied by medical evidence stating that the illness 'may have an impact' or which state "the patient informs me". - 3.1.11 mitigating circumstances in cases where the student could reasonably have avoided the situation or acted to limit the impact of the circumstances.
-Examples of mitigating circumstances which would not be considered by an Appeals Board can be found in the accompanying guidance; - 3.1.12 circumstances which might have fallen within one or more of the permitted grounds for Academic Appeal, but which were not the subject of an Academic Appeal at the relevant time. - 3.1.13 Academic Appeals on the grounds of specific learning difficulties where the appellant began the process of diagnosis after the assessment in question. - 3.1.14 Appeals against the decision of an Academic Malpractice Panel in cases which have already been considered by an Appeals Board or Committee
+- 3.1.10 claims that academic performance was adversely affected by factors such as ill health which are accompanied by medical evidence stating that the illness 'may have an impact' or which state "the patient informs me"; - 3.1.11 mitigating circumstances in cases where the student could reasonably have avoided the situation or acted to limit the impact of the circumstances.
+Examples of mitigating circumstances which would not be considered by an Appeals Board can be found in the accompanying guidance; - 3.1.12 circumstances which might have fallen within one or more of the permitted grounds for Academic Appeal, but which were not the subject of an Academic Appeal at the relevant time; - 3.1.13 Academic Appeals on the grounds of specific learning difficulties where the appellant began the process of diagnosis after the assessment in question; - 3.1.14 Appeals against the decision of an Academic Malpractice Panel in cases which have already been considered by an Appeals Board or Committee.